michaldziuba03/code-samples/social-login/README.md

 #### Example flow
 I will briefly explain this method, because I want to focus actually on second method.
-1. Find user by provider and social account id (providerId)
+1. Find user by provider and social account id (providerId).
-2. If user already exists - create session/JWT
+2. If user already exists - create session/JWT.
 3. If user doesn't exists - create new user with data from social provider (email, social account id, displayName).
 Make sure email is not already taken.
+4. Create session/JWT for created user.

 #### Pros:
 - easiest to implement

 #### Cons:
-- bad user experience - most people expects your application to link their social accounts connected to the same email address
+- bad user experience - most people expect your application to link their social accounts connected to the same email address

 ### Second method - user can login with multiple providers
 The second method is the most common implementation but is also more complex.
 User can link multiple authentication providers (connected to the same email address) to a single account.